 12. Value Ladders help you change Parameter values

 Now let's adjust parameters with a value ladder.
 Pick the

 noise1 CHOP and zoom in to its viewer with your mouse wheel.

-Left-click on the Period parameter's name or value, hold down the button and wait a moment.
+On the Parameter Dialog, left-click on the Period parameter's name or value, holding down the button and waiting a moment.
 The Value Ladder will pop up a number of increments labeled .001 .01 .1 1 10.
 With the left-mouse still down, move vertically to one of the increments, then move off to the right/left to increase/decrease the parameter value.

 Click on the parameter dialog's Transform page.
 If the parameter has two or more numbers like the Translate parameter, when you left-click on the number (click the third number), it will change only that single value.
 However if you click on the name and operate the ladder, you modify all values of the parameter.

 And here's a speed-tip: You can bring up the value ladder faster if you middle-click on a parameter name or value.